VISIT OUR ART STORE ▶

 Applying Masking Fluid

-I dip the ruling pen into the masking fluid and make random marks across the page.
+The artist dips the ruling pen into the masking fluid and makes random marks across the page.

-One of my first blobs spreads out more than I expected, so I stretch it out and let it become part of a longer organic shape.
+One of the artist’s first blobs spreads out more than expected, so the artist stretches it out and lets it become part of a longer organic shape.

-These marks help preserve the white of the paper, which adds a nice contrast once I paint over it.
+These marks help preserve the white of the paper, which adds a nice contrast once painted over.

-I treat this central area like a focal point.
-From here, I let some tendrils stretch outward, off the page, and in various directions.
+The artist treats this central area like a focal point.
+From here, the artist lets some tendrils stretch outward, off the page, and in various directions.

 Some curl, some stretch straight, adding variety and keeping the composition lively.